wazuh/wazuh-documentation/source/cloud-security/gcp/supported-services/use-cases.rst

 Exporting Firewall Rules logs to Pub/Sub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :doc:`Export logs via sink <>` section explains how to create a sink to export logs to a Pub/Sub topic.
+The :ref:`Export logs via sink <export_logs_via_sink>` section explains how to create a sink to export logs to a Pub/Sub topic.
 However, this would export every single log available, not only the Firewall Rules Logging.
 It is possible to configure the sink to export Firewall Rules Logging logs only to a topic, ignoring logs from other services, by adding a filtering condition to the sink.
-To do so, follow the instructions as explained in the :doc:`Export logs via sink <>` section but add the following filter in Step 3 - **Choose logs to include in sink**:
+To do so, follow the instructions as explained in the :ref:`Export logs via sink <export_logs_via_sink>` section but add the following filter in Step 3 - **Choose logs to include in sink**:

 .. code-block:: none